Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lesson-3.md

 - Explain why automated tests are important
 - Write unit tests using Vitest
-- Use tests to prove bugs exist
+- Use tests to prove implementations do not match their documentation
 - Identify normal cases, edge cases, and invalid inputs

 ---